 Results 1–10 of 10 for "Curriculum"X related to "Handbook of Bereavement Research and..."
 Refine Your Search Refine Your Search TopicEducation (8)Children (4)HIV & AIDS (3)Learning & memory (2)Bullying (1) 4 more... [+] Death & dying (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBrabeck, Mary (1)Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)Lucariello, Joan (1) 2 more... [+] McCombs, Barbara (1)Whitcomb, David H. (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
 Curriculum 2.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 3.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 4.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 5.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
-As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 5.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 6.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 6.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 7.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 10.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
 Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Curriculum"X related to "Handbook of Bereavement Research and..."